toralf/tinderbox/README.md

 # tinderbox
 The goal is to detect build issues of and conflicts between Gentoo Linux packages.

-## installation
-Create the user *tinderbox*

-    useradd -m tinderbox
-Create few tinderbox and one or more big directories to hold the chroot images, preferred namespace : ~/img*X*, eg. run in its home directory */home/tinderbox*

-    mkdir ~/img{1,2} ~/logs ~/run ~/tb
-Copy *./bin*, *./data* and *./sdata* into *~/tb*.
-Edit the files in *~/sdata* and strip away the suffix *.sample*.
-Grant to the user these sudo rights:

-    tinderbox ALL=(ALL) NOPASSWD: /home/tinderbox/tb/bin/chr.sh,/home/tinderbox/tb/bin/tbs.sh,/usr/bin/chroot

-At a hardened host these tweaks of *Grsecurity* are needed:

-    sysctl -w kernel.grsecurity.chroot_deny_chmod=0
-    sysctl -w kernel.grsecurity.chroot_caps=0
-    sysctl -w kernel.grsecurity.chroot_deny_mount=0
-    sysctl -w kernel.grsecurity.tpe=0

 ## usage
 ###setup of a new image
 The setup of a new image is made by *tbs.sh* (*at* from *sys-process/at* schedules a command for later, catches the output and email it to the user)